MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ### Why can't I create a portal from Power Apps?

-As part of providing a streamlined and improved experience for the Makers to create a website, all the site creation experience is now provided through [Power Pages](https://make.powerpages.microsoft.com).
+As part of providing a streamlined and improved experience for makers to create a website, all the site creation experience is now provided through [Power Pages](https://make.powerpages.microsoft.com).
 You can create secure, enterprise-grade, low-code business websites with Power Pages.
 More information: [Create a site with Power Pages](getting-started/create-manage.md)

 ### Why don't I see Dynamics 365 portal templates in Power Apps?